-PRESS VISITS - The FPA organizes regular press trips (not during Covid19 lockdown) to significant places and institutions.
-Recent trips have taken members to Northern Ireland, the Beatles Story in Liverpool, the EU in Brussels, Windsor Castle, The Wellcome Sanger Institute, Wimbledon (All England Lawn Tennis & Croquet Club), New Scotland Yard and many more.
+PRESS VISITS - The FPA organizes regular press trips to significant places and institutions.
+Recent trips have taken members to Northern Ireland, Oxford, Milton Keynes, Coventry, Chatsworth, Manchester, The Wellcome Sanger Institute, Wimbledon (All England Lawn Tennis & Croquet Club), New Scotland Yard and many more.

-WORKSHOPS -Every year the FPA co-organises a Whitehall Workshop with the Foreign, Commonwealth and Development Office, to meet the press officers of all government departments.
+WORKSHOPS -Every year the FPA co-organises a Whitehall Workshop with the Foreign, Commonwealth and Development Office, to meet the coms teams of all government departments.
 It does similar workshops with various other organisations.

-BULLETINS - Members receive a weekly bulletin of upcoming events as well as Government announcements and other regular information.
+BULLETINS - Members receive a weekly bulletin - the FPA Confidential - full of a variety of upcoming briefings and events.

 To qualify for this category, applicants – including freelance journalists - must be able to demonstrate that they work with a foreign newspaper, periodical, news agency, radio or television organisation.
 At least 75% of their income must be derived from journalism.

 Applications must be accompanied by a letter of introduction from the applicant's main employer while freelancers should provide details of publishers and major employers.
 Two examples of the applicant's most recent work must be included.
 This option includes a UK Press Card.